starryalley/Anduril2/README.md

 - use channel 1 only
 - use channel 2 only
 - randomly choose a tint

+## Lighthouse mode

+An additional strobe mode called Lighthouse beacon, right after Fireworks mode.
+The main emitters will light up periodically like a lighthouse where the intensity rapidly accelerates to turbo (level 150) and then ramps back down to 0 (when it rotates away from the viewer).
+It will wait for a few seconds (configurable) before doing it again.

+Adjust the delay by:
+- `4C`: decrease delay by 1 second (Min: 0 second)
+- `5C`: increase delay by 1 second (Max: 30 seconds)
+- `6C`: reset delay to default (5 seconds)

+## Bad Fluorescent mode

+An additional strobe mode called bad fluorescent, right after Lighthouse beacon mode.
+The main emitters will flicker continously that simulates a broken fluorescent light.
+Brightness of the flicker can be adjusted by the usual `1H` and `2H` and is remembered.

 ## 8H to middle tint, 5C to tint edge